hanserikbratt/telepresence/README.md

 * **Python 2.7** (https://www.python.org/downloads/windows/)
 * **pip 7.1.2** (https://pypi.python.org/pypi/pip)

-Virtual desktop is uesd to mirror the desktop to the Oculus Rift DK2.
+Virtual desktop is used to mirror the desktop to the Oculus Rift DK2.
 The setup is calibrated to use the side-by-side mirroring with distortion (F9 mode).

 MPlayer needs to be installed in the **oculus_client** folder with the name **mplayer-svn-37552**, otherwise the scripts will not be able to use it.

 Python dependencies: